The Democratic Republic of Timor-Leste, otherwise known as East Timor, is located in Southeast Asia.

 - Airports - Presidente Nicolau Lobato International Airport, once known as Comoro International Airport, is the busiest and biggest airport in East Timor, located in Dili, the capital of this country.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Timor Leste, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Timor Leste, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Timor-Leste Weather Averages (Temperatures)